Membership, Permits, Rules and Conditions of the Club.

 All unseasonable fish, those being stale fish, kelts, over-wintered finnock, smolts must be returned to the water alive.

-All anglers may only take one sea-trout of takeable size per calendar day of the week.
+All anglers may only take one sea-trout of takeable size per calendar day.

 All finnock of 1 lb or less / or of 14 inches in length or less, must be returned to the water alive.